 Why did I write Autism and Advice ?
 I promised myself that this year I would write more about me and this may mean writings like this, which is a bit of a rant, which I started writing about 2 years ago when I was feeling quite sorry for myself, but I publish this in hopes it helps someone understand better what Parents with children who have disabilities (both visible and not visible) deal with every day.

 Since our son was diagnosed on the Autism spectrum, my wife and I have received a myriad of advice from professionals and friends.
-Some of the advice have been quite useful and good and some was just bad or harmful.
+Some of the advice has been quite useful and good and some were just bad or harmful.

 Some examples of good advice: